The National Research Mentoring Network (NRMN) and The Center for the Improvement of Mentored Experiences in Research (CIMER)

 - Mentors will learn to communicate more effectively, consider issues of human diversity, promote professional development and independence, and develop a reflective approach to mentoring.

-Our mentoring workshops are now part of an endorsement in Research Mentoring from the University Institute on Teaching and Learning (UITL).
+Our mentoring workshops are now part of an endorsement in Research Mentoring from the Drake Institute on Teaching and Learning.
 This endorsement can be used to document in your CV that you participated in this activity as well as in training grants, trainee fellowship applications, etc.

-In order to obtain this endorsement, you need to attend:
+In order to obtain this endorsement, you need to attend in person or virtually:

 - 2 of the 4-hour Better Research through Better Mentoring sessions and the 2.5 hour Addressing Equity and Inclusion in Your Research Mentoring session, or